-- Buying Green Guide for Buyers (Department of General Services) Provides links to California state contracts that offer environmentally preferable products.
-DGS and for some products there is additional information about buying green.
-Considers California environmental laws and regulatory standards.
-All state government entities should check the Buying Green Guide for Buyers for requirements specific to state purchases.
+- Buying Green Guide for Buyers (Department of General Services) Provides links to California state contracts that offer environmentally preferable products and for some products there is additional information about buying green.
+DGS considers California environmental laws and regulatory standards when developing contracts and all state government entities should check the Buying Green Guide for Buyers for requirements specific to state purchases.

 - Green purchasing guides

 - Database of product-specific purchasing information (e.g., environmental standards and guidelines or contract language)